EMG114/client-server-code-challenge/README.md

 # client-server-code-challenge

 A code challenge about creating a client and server for simple CRUD operations.
 Done in Swift and Vapor.
+Use Postman or RESTED to verify JSON response by inputting the request (GET, POST, etc) or curl in the command line

 # Description